What do you know about your customers? Do you know what actually makes them buy or why they choose you?

 Which features of competing companies, products, or services do your customers consider essential in order to make a purchase?
 What are their expectations for each feature?
 What makes them leave a website, and what would make them stay?

-This insight will shape your marketing message, and it usually has nothing to do with what’s new or what makes your product truly unique.
+This insight will shape your marketing strategy, and it usually has nothing to do with what’s new or what makes your product truly unique.

 Example: when looking for scheduling software to book appointments, does a busy sales professional care how much it costs if the company is willing to pay for it?
 They may be more concerned with a particular aspect of ease of use (for both themselves and anyone who books a meeting with them).